-- Chemistry in Action lectures at London University. - Organising and running an RSC Global Experiment for the lower years and local junior schools. - Assisting with Science Week, Science Club and with Science transition lessons for local junior schools. - Participating in the Cambridge University Chemistry Challenge C3L6 at the end of Year 12. - Year 13 students have a weekend field trip to a disused copper mine in Derbyshire to learn more about transition metals.
+- Organising and running an RSC Global Experiment for the lower years and local junior schools. - Assisting with Science Week, Science Club and with Science transition lessons for local junior schools. - Participating in the Cambridge University Chemistry Challenge C3L6 at the end of Year 12. - Year 13 students have a weekend field trip to a disused copper mine in Derbyshire to learn more about transition metals.